-The Kraft Theater was full and rocking on Friday night with the Winter Coffee House.
+The Kraft Theater was full and rocking on Friday night with the Fall Coffeehouse.
 Hosted by senior MC’s Augustus Lamb and Philip Bailey, the two-hour show showcased medieval music, Taylor Swift, and everything in between.
-The six formers stepped up to fill the big footsteps of last year’s talented seniors and the ORBIS-sponsored bake sale raised $240 for furniture for a seventeen year-old private school in Pakistan that serves 181 low-income boys and girls.
+The six formers stepped up to fill the big footsteps of last year’s talented seniors and the ORBIS-sponsored bake sale raised $240 for furniture for a seventeen-year-old private school in Pakistan that serves 181 low-income boys and girls.

 The show kicked off with the Middle School Rock Band, playing Tom Petty & The Heartbreakers’ “Refugee.”
 First-time performer Bennett Rush ‘17 performed a beautiful pair of French sixteenth-century melodies on the lute, an instrument he picked up earlier this fall.
 He is Belmont Hill’s first lute player in recent memory, and most likely in history.
 “I’m Belmont Hill’s most-beloved lutenist,” he introduced himself in between songs.
 Pianist Sebastian Themelis debuted two soulful original songs with Augustus Lamb on the drums and later offered an inspiring, powerful interpretation of Eagles’ ballad “Desperado”.
 Singer Henry Vettel ‘18 lead the Upper School Rock Band on the Allman Brothers’ bluesy “Whipping Post”, featuring a masterful guitar solo from David Paine ‘18.
 After, Theo Why and Peter Knowlton brought Broadway to Belmont Hill with “The Confrontation” battle scene from Les Mis.